Gala ignites political dispute over COVID-19 restrictions

 No one answered the phone at the restaurant.
 Gaetz didn’t respond to a text message Friday.

-During his regular coronavirus briefing Friday, Cuomo called it “so irresponsible for an elected official who makes laws to encourage people breaking laws,” in an apparent reference to Gaetz.

-New Jersey Gov. Phil Murphy, also a Democrat, has tightened restrictions on indoor gatherings recently in response to a surge in COVID-19 cases in New Jersey.
+New Jersey Gov. Phil Murphy, also a Democrat, has tightened restrictions on indoor gatherings recently in response to a surge in COVID-19 cases.
 Indoor dining is restricted to 25% of a restaurant’s capacity, and no indoor dining is allowed between 10 p.m. and 5 a.m.
 Indoor gatherings are limited to 10 people, with exceptions for events such as religious ceremonies.

 Travelers from out of state are urged to quarantine for 14 days, but Murphy has said the state is relying on the honor system for compliance.